 - 1. Groundwater Dewatering (in general, groundwater is not found at Stanford shallower than 25 feet below natural ground surface) - a.
 Notify the Stanford Project Manager at least one month prior to any anticipated groundwater dewatering discharges.
-Sample and analyze the groundwater to be

-- discharged for pH, turbidity, TSS, TPH, VOCs, and metals and provide the results to the Stanford Project Manager for review to determine appropriate discharge method. - b.
-If the project is found to be within an area of groundwater contamination not so identified on the Drawings or in the Specifications, contact the Stanford Project Manager for direction as to if and how to proceed with the dewatering operation.

-2. Construction Site Rainfall Dewatering
+Sample and analyze the groundwater to be discharged for pH, turbidity, TSS, TPH, VOCs, and metals and provide the results to the Stanford Project Manager for review to determine appropriate discharge method. - b.
+If the project is found to be within an area of groundwater contamination not so identified on the Drawings or in the Specifications, contact the Stanford Project Manager for direction as to if and how to proceed with the dewatering operation. - 2.
+Construction Site Rainfall Dewatering

 - a.
 Comply with site Stormwater Pollution Prevention Plan (SWPPP) dewatering requirements. - b.
 Check for odors, visible sheen, turbidity or discolored water prior to discharge. - c.
 Maintain appropriate best management practices to prevent erosion at the discharge point and at rates that avoid scouring to downstream water bodies. - d.
-Employ appropriate best management practices to ensure the pumped water is free of visible and non-visible pollutants.
-Discharge shall have pH between 6.0 and 9.0 and turbidity no higher than 500 NTU.
-If the site is subject to the Construction General Permit and Numeric Action Levels (Risk Level 2 permit), the proper reporting to permit agency and notifications to the Stanford Project Manager are required if the pH is outside of 6.5 to 8.5 and turbidity is greater than 250 NTU (2009-0009-DWQ Section I [H.54]). - 3.
+Employ appropriate best management practices to ensure the pumped water is free of pollutants.
+Discharge shall have pH between 6.0 and 9.0 and turbidity no higher than 500 NTU. - 3.
 Utility Infrastructure Dewatering (Vaults) - a.
 Follow "Procedure for Planned Discharges of Rainwater or Wastewater" (Attachment A). - b.
 Check for odors, visible sheen, turbidity or discolored water prior to discharge. - c.
 Suspected contaminated rainwater may not be discharged to the storm drain.